DemonHa/p5-animation/README.md

   p5.draw = () => {
     p5.background("#fff");

-    // set the x value to the animation value
+    // Update the x value using the animation progress
-    // parameter of `progress` is the default value
+    // The parameter of `progress` is the default value
-    // which is returned when the animation is not in progress
+    // returned when the animation is not in progress
-    // To create animation you have to call `progress` every frame x = progress(x);
+    // Call `progress` each frame to animate smoothly x = progress(x);
     p5.rect(x, 0, 100, 100);
   };

-  // We play the animation when the user clicks p5.mousePressed = () => {
+  // Initiate animation on mouse click p5.mousePressed = () => {
-    // Make sure another animation is not in progress if (!inProgress()) {
+    // Ensure that another animation is not already in progress if (!inProgress()) {
-      // Define the start and end values of the animation play({
+      // Define the start and end values for the animation
+      // You can override previously defined general properties play({
         from: x,
         to: x + 100,